qutip/qutip/doc/guide/guide-dynamics.rst

 Time-dependent Hamiltonians (unitary and non-unitary)
 ========================================================

 In the previous examples of quantum system evolution, we assumed that the systems under consideration were described by a time-independent Hamiltonian.
-The two main evolution solvers in QuTiP, :func:`qutip.odesolve` and :func:`qutip.mcsolve`, can also handle time-dependent Hamiltonians.
+The two main evolution solvers in QuTiP, :func:`qutip.mesolve` and :func:`qutip.mcsolve`, can also handle time-dependent Hamiltonians.
 If a callback function is passed as first parameter to the solver function (instead of :class:`qutip.Qobj` Hamiltonian), then this function is called at each time step and is expected to return the :class:`qutip.Qobj` Hamiltonian for that point in time.
 The callback function takes two arguments: the time `t` and list additional Hamiltonian arguments ``H_args``.
 This list of additional arguments is the same object as is passed as the sixth parameter to the solver function (only used for time-dependent Hamiltonians).

 For example, let's consider a two-level system with energy splitting 1.0, and subject to a time-dependent field that couples to the :math:`\sigma_x` operator with amplitude 0.1.
 Furthermore, to make the example a little bit more interesting, let's also assume that the two-level system is subject to relaxation, with relaxation rate 0.01.
 The following code calculates the dynamics of the system in the absence and in the presence of the time-dependent driving signal::